Virtual Influencers: Marketing, Digital Strategy, Examples and Agency – The Hype

 Book virtual influencers?

-Cocaine Models is the first European provider.
+CM Models is the first European provider.
 More information can be found here: Virtual Influencers.

 Example: ASOS e-commerce and virtuality